-As a student of Wickenburg Virtual Academy, you are expected to conduct yourself in a manner that is consistent with standards expected by administration, teachers, parents, and the community.
-You are responsible for your own actions.
-If you are uncooperative or violate the code of good citizenship in a WHS/WVA classroom, or on the WHS Campus, or at a school-sponsored activity, you will be referred to school administration and may face disciplinary action.
-While many of our WVA students only come occasionally, we still need you to realize that you must follow all WHS and WVA Handbook rules and regulations.
-You are not exempt from following rules and will be held accountable for your behavior.
-Please be polite and respectful of the privilege to come to a lab and receive tutoring and resources to help you complete your classes.
+Students of Wickenburg Virtual Academy are expected to conduct themselves in a manner that is consistent with standards expected by administration, teachers, parents, and the community.
+Students are responsible for their own actions.
+If students are uncooperative or violate the code of good citizenship in a WHS/WVA classroom, or on the WHS Campus, or at a school-sponsored activity, they will be referred to school administration and may face disciplinary action, as indicated on the discipline matrix.
+Students must follow all WHS and WVA Handbook rules and regulations.

-Coming on campus is a privilege and any infraction listed in the WHS Handbook or WUSD Student Rights and Responsibilities Handbook that gives a suspension from campus for a WHS student, may be cause for a WVA student to lose the privilege of coming on campus except for arranged times for final exams.
+Coming on campus is a privilege and any infraction listed in the WHS Handbook, including but not limited to dress code, parking/driving privileges, possession of prohibited items/substances, or WUSD Student Rights and Responsibilities Handbook that gives a suspension from campus for a WHS student, may be cause for a WVA student to lose the privilege of coming on campus except for arranged times for final exams.
 Any infraction by a WVA student that is cause for long term or expulsion listed in the Student Rights and Responsibilities Handbook may be cause for the WVA Administrator to refer the incident to the Superintendent for a long term suspension or expulsion hearing.